Moorefield girls discover Deep Harmony

 With a background in teaching drama and Bollywood dancing, she began to think about how the arts could act as the glue that makes anti-racism messages stick – paving the way for ‘Deep Harmony’.

-A pilot program that has run at three schools, including at Moorefield Girls High on Dharawal Country, Deep Harmony combines storytelling and guided practical modules to approach difficult discussions about racism, with strategies to combat it in everyday life.
+A pilot program that has run at three schools and is heading into its last week at Moorefield Girls High, Deep Harmony combines storytelling and guided practical modules to approach difficult discussions about racism, with strategies to combat it in everyday life.

 There are deep discussions but instead of ending with potential conflict, it wraps up harmoniously with a joyous Bollywood-themed dance.

 “When people engage through the arts they find different pathways through some of the challenging parts of anti-racism work,” Dr Jacobs said.